Mr Brownlow: Variations

 Brownlow is presented as Oliver's grandfather in David Lean's 1948 film version of the novel (actor: Henry Stephenson).
 This is also the case in the stage musical version.
 In the musical, after retrieving him from London Bridge, where Nancy is murdered while trying to return the boy to Brownlow, it is assumed that Oliver goes to live with him.
 However, this may vary between productions as in the latest revival, as in the 1968 film Oliver is taken hostage and subsequently saved when Bill is shot during his escape attempt (actor: Joseph O'Conor).

 In the film version of Oliver!, Brownlow is made into Oliver's great-uncle, and the boy is saved, not at London Bridge, but from the rooftops of London, where Bill Sikes, who has murdered Nancy and taken Oliver as a hostage, has forced him to crawl out on a wooden hoist in order to loop a rope that Sikes intends to use in his escape.
 However, Sikes is shot by a police officer below, and Oliver is saved.

-In Disney's Oliver & Company, Brownlow's variant is represented as Jenny Foxworth (actress: Natalie Gregory), a girl who resides in Manhattan and is cared for by her butler Winston while her parents are on a business trip to Europe.
-She adopts the kitten Oliver after a failed heist and is the one who names him.
-Unlike the novel, after Oliver disappears, Jenny begins searching for him with the help of her dog Georgette (the film's version of Charlotte) and runs into Fagin who is moved by her plight and gives Oliver back.
-She is soon after kidnapped by Bill Sykes for a ransom and a chase ensues with Fagin, Oliver and the dogs rescue her and accept her as friends.
+In Disney's Oliver & Company, the Mr. Brownlow variant is Jenny Foxworth (voiced by Natalie Gregory), a wealthy Manhattan girl whose character and storyline also draw inspiration from Cosette and Marius Pontmercy of Victor Hugo's Les Misérables.
+While her parents are away in Europe, she is cared for by her butler Winston and adopts the kitten Oliver.
+When Oliver disappears, Jenny searches for him alongside her dog Georgette (the film's equivalent to Charlotte, Éponine and Madame Thénardier).
+After a sympathetic Fagin returns Oliver to her, Jenny is kidnapped by Bill Sykes for ransom, leading to a climatic chase where Fagin, Oliver, and the dogs rescue her.